You Are the Best Reviewer of Your Own Papers: The Isotonic Mechanism: Extensions

 Theorem~\ref{thm:main} is implied by this proposition when the (univariate) utility function $U$ is differentiable.
 To see this point, note that a separable overall utility $U(\bx) = U(x_1) + \cdots + U(x_n)$ in Assumption~\ref{ass:convex} satisfies

 Since $U'$ is a nondecreasing function, we get $(x_i - x_j) \left( U'(x_i) - U'(x_j)\right) \ge 0$.

 On the other hand, the applicability of Proposition~\ref{prop:schur} is broader than that of Theorem~\ref{thm:main} as there are symmetric functions that satisfy \eqref{eq:shcurx} but are not separable.
-A simple example is $U(\bx) = \max\{x_1, x_2, \ldots, x_n\}$, and an owner with this overall utility is only concerned with the highest-rated item.\footnote{This overall utility obeys \eqref{eq:shcurx}, but partial derivatives shall be replaced by partial subdifferentials.
+A simple example is $U(\bx) = \max\{x_1, x_2, \ldots, x_n\}$, and an author with this overall utility is only concerned with the highest-scored paper.\footnote{This overall utility obeys \eqref{eq:shcurx}, but partial derivatives shall be replaced by partial subdifferentials.
 This is also the case for the next example.} More generally, letting $x_{(1)} \ge x_{(2)} \ge \cdots \ge x_{(k)}$ be the $k \le n$ largest entries of $\bx$, this proposition also applies to

 for any nondecreasing convex function $h$.

 Proposition~\ref{prop:schur} follows from the proof of Theorem~\ref{thm:main} in conjunction with Remark~\ref{rm:schur} in Section~\ref{sec:prop:score}.